Photography and reality

 However, the opposite is also true.
 If we accept that the visible is not merely an illusion, but an emanation and extension of an elsewhere located beyond consciousness, then the visible can conceal the depth of an inaccessible and unthinkable space.
 The only sign of this space is a silence: the non-ascertainable certainty of its presence.

 Looking into this space (or better, towards this space, as it is invisible) means to open all roads, suspend all judgements, accept all possibilities, surrender all certainties, renounce all interpretations.
-Time, space, language, and consciousness appear for what they are: not absolute principles, but intermediaries and translators of a deeper fabric of reality that is beyond our reach.
+Time, space, language, and consciousness appear for what they are: not absolute principles, but intermediaries and translators of deeper fabric of reality that is beyond our reach.

-The invisible cannot be thought; every attempt to represent it mentally leads to idolization and abstraction.
+Indeed, the invisible cannot be thought; every attempt to represent it mentally leads to idolization and abstraction.
 We may only perceive its silence, scent, absence - or linger in the suspicion of its existence.

 Perhaps it is through this back door that the closed world of quantities and measures will return to be an open reality, an enchanted world.
 The only way is the absence of a way (or coexistence of all ways).
 Any thought, theme, or path imposed to reality risks offering answers to questions, solutions to the enigmas, thereby generating ideologies that would force us back into a closed world - a world in which everything has already been read, interpreted, deciphered.